-- The Duomo, or cathedral is at the opposite end of Corso del Popolo from the port.
-It became a cathedral in 1110 but was rebuilt in 1623.
+- The Duomo, or cathedral, is at the opposite end of Corso del Popolo from the port.
+It became a cathedral in 1110 but was rebuilt after a fire in 1623.
 The cathedral has a marble pulpit with gold canopy and a decorated 17th-century altar.
 There's a nice 19th century stained glass window.
-Next to the duomo is a 14th-century bell tower.
+Next to the Duomo is a 14th-century bell tower.

 - The Museum of the South Lagoon is in a building that was once a monastery.
 It houses artifacts and pictures relating to the south lagoon including models of boats, agricultural equipment, and some paintings.
 There's an old stone town gate near the museum.